NorthOcean/Project-Erina/README.md

 The rate of dropout.
 Default is `0.5`.
 - `--calculate_social`:
-Controls whether the model predict agent's neighbors trajectories.
+Controls whether the model predicts the agent's neighbors' trajectories.
 Default is `False`.
 It will be set to `True` automatically when `--sr_enable` has been set to `True`.
 - `--sr_enable`:
-Controls whether enable the Social Module.
+Controls whether to enable the Social Module.
 Default is `False`.

 **Social module options**: